Objective and responsibility

 17. Deletion of data

-17.1.
-The data stored by us is deleted once it is no longer required for the designated purpose and provided that we have no statutory obligation to retain said data.
-In the event User data is not deleted because it is required for other purposes permitted by law, then its processing shall be restricted accordingly, i.e. the data shall be blocked and no longer processed for other purposes.
-This applies, for example to User data that must be retained due to commercial or tax requirements.
+17.1 The data stored by us will be deleted as soon as they are no longer required for their intended purpose and the deletion does not conflict with any statutory retention obligations.
+If the user data is not deleted because it is required for other and legally permissible purposes, its processing will be restricted.
+I.e. the data is blocked and not processed for other purposes.
+This applies, for example, to user data that must be retained for reasons of commercial or tax law.

-18.1.
-Users have the right to obtain information free of charge on the personal data we have collected about them.
-In addition, Users have the right to correct any inaccurate data, restrict the processing of their personal data or delete it, and, where applicable, assert their right to data portability.
-Users also have the right to submit a complaint to the relevant supervisory authorities if they suspect that data has been processed unlawfully.
+Users have the right to obtain, upon request and free of charge, information about the personal data that we have stored about them.
+In addition, users have the right to correct inaccurate data, restrict processing and delete their personal data, if applicable, to assert their rights to data portability and, in the event of the assumption of unlawful data processing, to file a complaint with the competent supervisory authority.

-19.1.
-Users can choose to opt out of the future processing of their personal data at any time in accordance with statutory provisions.
-This right to objectapplies in particular to the processing of data for the purposes of direct advertising.
+Users may object to the future processing of their personal data in accordance with the legal requirements at any time.
+The objection can be made in particular against the processing for purposes of direct advertising.